 The purpose of the privilege is to encourage the patient to talk freely without fear of disclosure and embarrassment, thus enabling the psychiatrist to render effective treatment of the patient’s emotional or mental disorders.

 Since “[t]he mental health of our citizenry … is a public good of transcendent importance[,]” the privilege serves the public interest “by facilitating the provision of appropriate treatment for individuals suffering the effects of a mental or emotional problem.”

 In Georgia, disclosures of medical information made pursuant to laws requiring disclosure or pursuant to limited consent to disclosure do not destroy the privileged or confidential nature of those records.
 Those who receive confidential or privileged medical matter pursuant to legally required or limited consensual disclosure may only use them for those purposes and must otherwise keep them confidential.

-If you believe that your confidential medical information has been improperly disclosed, then please call us at 912-401-0121.
+If you believe that your medical privacy or HIPAA rights have been violated then call us at 912-401-0121, or contact us here.